BIDS-Xu-Lab/BIDS-Xu-Lab.github.io/content/pages/team.md

-Title: People
+Title: Team
 Date: 2023-09-01
-Slug: people
+Slug: team
 Summary: Lab Members

 This page is just for placeholder.
 Please do NOT modify the content in this file.
-You can edit the `people.json` file or `people.html` to modify this page.
+You can edit the `team.json` file or `team.html` to modify this page.